Check out this: Hillman Solutions Corp. (HLMN) could be on the verge of a big rally

 Sponsored

-The stock witnessed a 5.62% gain in the last 1 month and extending the period to 3 months gives it a -18.76%, and is -3.20% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.11% over the week and 4.67% over the month.
+The stock witnessed a 16.99% gain in the last 1 month and extending the period to 3 months gives it a -16.58%, and is 5.00% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.00% over the week and 5.02% over the month.

 Hillman Solutions Corp. is expected to release its quarterly report on 03/01/2023.The EPS is expected to shrink by -117.90% this year.